Filtered screens and augmented Teichm\"uller space

+In other words, given $\cG_{\bar G}$, we orient edges in the direction of decreasing level in filtered screens in the preimage $\pi^{-1}(\bar G)$; as a result, there do not exist oriented cycles in $\vec{\cG}_{\bar G}$, and every $\bullet$ vertex is the initial point for an oriented edge, as every component fatgraph of $\bar G$ has a decorated puncture.
+It is then clear that every point $\bar G \in \widehat T(F)$ is a point in a product of projectivized partially decorated Teichm\"uller spaces, where the punctures decorated at each irreducible component are determined by the outgoing oriented edges at the associated vertex in the partially oriented stratum graph $\vec{\cG}_{\bar G}$; see Figure \ref{fig:PartOrientStratumGraphDec} for an example.
+Every partially oriented stratum graph $\vec{\cG}$ yields in this manner a product of projectivized partially decorated Teichm\"uller spaces, and this leads us to the final lemma in this section.

+\begin{lemma} Let $\vec{\cG}$ be a partially oriented stratum graph; then every point in the associated product of projectivized partially decorated Teichm\"uller spaces is in fact a point in $\widehat T(F)$. \end{lemma}

-To this end, take the punctured fatgraph with pairing $\bar{G}$, and resolve all punctured vertices and pairings, making choices, using the operations in Figure \ref{fig:ResolutionsB}, to obtain a fatgraph $G$ representing $F$.
-Note that the admissible condition on the nest associated to $(\bar{F},\bar x)$ precludes paired decorated punctures since nodal edges cannot be least level for both endpoints.
+\begin{proof} Fixing a point in the product of projectivized partially decorated Teichm\"uller spaces associated with $\vec{\cG}$ yields a punctured fatgraph with partial pairing, which we call $\bar G$.
+Take $\bar{G}$, and resolve all punctured vertices and pairings, making choices, using the operations in Figure \ref{fig:ResolutionsB}, to obtain a fatgraph $G$ representing $F$.
+Note that the partial orientation condition associated to $\vec{\cG}$ precludes paired decorated punctures since oriented edges yield a decoration only in the irreducible component for which that orientation is outgoing.
 Thus, the resolutions in Figure \ref{fig:ResolutionsB} are exhaustive.